How The Best Retail Salespeople Make The Sale

 Don’t take no for an answer – in a good way.
 As much as I said I’d never buy them, she persisted in getting me to the dressing room.

-Why it works: 70% of buying decisions are made in the fitting room.
-It’s a fine line between pushy and determined.
-I’ll go for determined any day, or your shoppers never give your merchandise a chance to change their lives.
+Why it works: Seventy percent of buying decisions are made in the fitting room.
+There’s a fine line between pushy and determined.
+I’ll go for determined any day, or your shoppers will never give your merchandise a chance to change their lives.

 Time stands still.
 She knew how to pay attention and kept me blissfully unaware of time by never mentioning how long shortening the jeans would take.